simonthum/git-sync/README.md

 It will likely get from you from a dull normal git repo with trivial changes to an updated dull normal git repo equal to origin.
 No more, no less.

+Care has been taken that any kind of problem, pre-existing or not, results in clear error messages and non-zero return code, but of course no guarantee can be given.

 The intent is to do everything that's needed to sync automatically, and resort to manual intervention as soon